 - Using a non-animal method in place of acute toxicity (LD50) testing on animals and using fewer animals as a result of a tiered-testing strategy that PETA proposed

 - Collaborating with several in vitro laboratories to design non-animal methods specific to their needs

-- Investing in a non-animal method for testing nanomaterials, thus saving large numbers of animals from being used
+- Investing in a non-animal method for testing nanomaterials, sparing large numbers of animals from being used in distressing tests

-- Implementing PETA’s recommendation for pre-euthanasia anesthetics to be administered to all rodents in order to avoid the distress associated with using carbon dioxide
+- Implementing PETA’s recommendation that pre-euthanasia anesthetics be administered to all rodents in order to avoid putting them through the distress associated with death by carbon dioxide

 - Requiring all their contract laboratories to implement social and behavioral enrichment methods for all the animals used

 - Inviting PETA scientists to speak to local toxicology chapters about the use of primates in experiments and the ethics of using animals in testing